-AP source: VanVleet staying with Raptors on 4-year deal
+AP source: VanVleet staying with Raptors, Hayward to Hornets

 That’s no longer in doubt.

 Free agency opened in the NBA on Friday evening and VanVleet was one of the top available names.
-The Lakers’ Anthony Davis remains unsigned though is expected to remain with the defending champions, and Gordon Hayward’s future was another of the top questions remaining in the league as Day 2 of free agency began Saturday.
+The Lakers’ Anthony Davis remains unsigned though is expected to remain with the defending champions, and Hayward’s future was another of the top questions remaining in the league as Day 2 of free agency began Saturday.

 VanVleet’s deal was the second major development for the Raptors in two days.
 On Friday, the team announced that it would begin this season by calling Tampa, Florida, home because of travel issues related to the coronavirus pandemic — specifically the challenge of getting NBA teams over a U.S.-Canada border that is closed to nonessential travel.